mayghalV/ratiodistribution/README.md

 Y = mu_y +- e_y

 ##Questions
-*If we define Z as the ratio of X and Y, ie Z:=X/Y, what is the distribution of this ratio?
+-If we define Z as the ratio of X and Y, ie Z:=X/Y, what is the distribution of this ratio?
-*What are the error bounds of Z with a% confidence, ie e_z?
+-What are the error bounds of Z with a% confidence, ie e_z?
 (0%<a<100%)

 ##Credit and more information
 This package implements the formulas from Hinkley, D. V. (December 1969).
 "On the Ratio of Two Correlated Normal Random Variables".
 Biometrika.
 56 (3): 635–639.
 Also see https://en.wikipedia.org/wiki/Ratio_distribution#Gaussian_ratio_distribution for more information.

 ##Methods: